pemistahl/lingua/README.md

 * [Do you want to contribute?](#library-contribution)
 * [What's next for upcoming versions?](#whats-next)

-### <a name="library-purpose"></a> What does this library do?
+### <a name="library-purpose"></a> What does this library do? <sup>[Top ▲](#table-of-contents)</sup>
 Its task is simple: It tells you which language some provided textual data is written in.
 This is very useful as a preprocessing step for linguistic data in natural language processing applications such as text classification and spell checking.
 Other use cases, for instance, might include routing e-mails to the right geographically located customer service department, based on the e-mails' languages.

-### <a name="library-reason"></a> Why does this library exist?
+### <a name="library-reason"></a> Why does this library exist? <sup>[Top ▲](#table-of-contents)</sup>
 Language detection is often done as part of large machine learning frameworks or natural language processing applications.
 In cases where you don't need the full-fledged functionality of those systems or don't want to learn the ropes of those, a small flexible library comes in handy.

-So far, one of the few other comprehensive open source libraries working on the JVM for this task is [language-detector].
-Unfortunately, it has two major drawbacks:
+So far, two other comprehensive open source libraries working on the JVM for this task are [Apache Tika] and [Optimaize Language Detector].
+Unfortunately, especially the latter has two major drawbacks:

 1. Detection only works with quite lengthy text fragments.
 For very short text snippets such as Twitter messages, it doesn't provide adequate results.
 2. Configuration of the library is quite cumbersome and requires some knowledge about the statistical methods that are used internally.

-*lingua* aims at eliminating these problems.
+*Lingua* aims at eliminating these problems.
 It nearly doesn't need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
 It draws on both rule-based and statistical methods but does not use any dictionaries.
 It does not need a connection to any external service either.
 Once the library has been downloaded, it can be used completely offline.

-Compared to other language detection libraries, *lingua's* focus is on *quality over quantity*, that is, getting detection right for a small set of languages first before adding new ones.
+Compared to other language detection libraries, *Lingua's* focus is on *quality over quantity*, that is, getting detection right for a small set of languages first before adding new ones.

-### <a name="supported-languages"></a> Which languages are supported?
+### <a name="supported-languages"></a> Which languages are supported? <sup>[Top ▲](#table-of-contents)</sup>

 Currently, the following seven languages are supported: